 - 30. Annulation d'une inscription - cas particuliers

-In the case of a non-chronic osteoarticular or muscular injury of a runner, and only in that case, occurring after registration and which is not completely curable on the day of the race, the organization recommends that the injured runner to not to expose themselves to unnecessary risks, cancel their registration (cancellation conditions above) and request priority registration, for the same race, at a future event.
+In the case of a non-chronic osteoarticular or muscular injury of a runner, and only in this case, occurring after registration and which is not completely curable on the day of the race, the organization recommends to the injured runner to do not expose themselves to unnecessary risks, and cancel their registration.

-In the event of pregnancy of a registered competitor (date of birth 6 months before – 6 months after the race), the organization recommends that the pregnant runner not expose herself to unnecessary risks, cancels her registration (conditions of cancellation above) and requires priority registration, for the same race, at a future event.
+In the event of pregnancy of a registered competitor (date of birth 6 months before – 6 months after the race), the organization recommends that the pregnant runner not expose herself to unnecessary risks, and cancels her registration.

-Any request for priority, in the case of cancellation for injury, must be sent to us accompanied by a complete medical file (detailed medical report and image examination results confirming the diagnosis written in French or English, signed and stamped by the doctor) by June 1, 2021 at the latest by email to email@example.com.
-Any incomplete file will be rejected.
+A cancellation for injury or pregnancy must be sent to us accompanied by a complete medical file (detailed medical report and image examination results confirming the diagnosis written in French or English, signed and sealed by the doctor) by May 23, 2021 at the latest by email to firstname.lastname@example.org.
+Any incomplete file will be published.

-If the decision of the medical commission is favorable, the participant will benefit from priority registration for the same race in a future year.
+If the decision is favorable, the participant will benefit from priority registration for the same course in a future year.
 Registration is subject to all the usual registration rules (data entry, registration fees).

 - 31. Special covid information

 Wearing a mask is compulsory when collecting your bibs from the organization site (Ovifat Ski Piste).
 We will ask you to keep it until the moment of departure and during the podiums

 Hydroalcoholic gel available on the Ovifat site and at the refreshments